Fondo Interbancario di Tutela dei Depositi: History

 From 1987 to 2015, 43 member banks were under special administration by the Italian government, with the Bank of Italy as the actual administrator.
-The fund carried 11 interventions, which 2 out of 11 banks returned to normal operation: Cassa di Risparmio di Prato and Banca Tercas.
-4 additional bank were bail-out by the newly established Italian National Resolution Fund of the EU Single Resolution Mechanism in 2015: Banca delle Marche, Banca Popolare dell'Etruria e del Lazio, Cassa di Risparmio della Provincia di Chieti and Cassa di Risparmio di Ferrara respectively.
+The fund carried out 11 interventions, of which 2 out of 11 banks returned to normal operation: Cassa di Risparmio di Prato and Banca Tercas.
+4 additional banks were bailed-out by the newly established Italian National Resolution Fund of the EU Single Resolution Mechanism in 2015: Banca delle Marche, Banca Popolare dell'Etruria e del Lazio, Cassa di Risparmio della Provincia di Chieti and Cassa di Risparmio di Ferrara.
 Istituto per il Credito Sportivo, GBM Banca and Banca Popolare delle Province Calabre were still under special administration as at 2015.

-FITD recapitalized the banks instead of liquidating, as repayment the depositors to the maximum of €100,000 each were more costly.
-However, in December 2015, European Commission ruled that the capital injection to Banca Tercas in 2014, would be classified as state aid.
-The commission requested the beneficiary returned the aid to the fund.
-Lack of approval from the commission were the reasons of not involvements in the bail-out of the 4 banks in 2015.
+FITD recapitalized the banks instead of liquidating, as repayment to the depositors of the maximum of €100,000 each were more costly.
+However, in December 2015, the European Commission ruled that the capital injection to Banca Tercas in 2014 would be classified as state aid.
+The commission requested the beneficiary return the aid to the fund.
+Lack of approval from the commission were the reasons of non-involvement in the bail-out of the 4 banks in 2015.

 In 2016 member of FITD set-up a voluntary scheme that separate from the mandatory funding.
 Banca Tercas returned the aid to FITD but funded by the voluntary scheme for the same amount.
 In 2016, the voluntary scheme subscribed the €280 million recapitalization of Cassa di Risparmio di Cesena (Caricesena).
 In 2017, Caricesena, along with Banca Carim and Cassa di Risparmio di San Miniato, were sold to Crédit Agricole Cariparma (trading as Crédit Agricole Italia) for €130 million.
 Before the formal handover, FITD voluntary scheme would also recapitalize the banks for €470m.

 In November 2018, the voluntary scheme made another bail-out.
 The scheme was the underwriter for €320 million of €400 million Banca Carige's Tier 2 subordinated bonds.